 Peterson submitted to the Queanbeyan City Council a proposal to construct a new ground in South Queanbeyan.
 Unfortunately he had left Queanbeyan to live in Queensland by the time approval had been gained for its development.
 He passed away in 2009 at age 72 but not before he had visited the ground on a number of occasions to view his vision of a quality ground for a quality club.

 On relocation from the Queanbeyan Park to the Margaret Donoghoe Sportsground (named after a prominent former Alderman of the Queanbeyan City Council) the Tigers have played host to many and varied activities during any one year.

 The Club has funded the following areas since 1979:

 - Fencing of the Sportsground both around the actual playing arena (twice) and the boundary fence which has fully enclosed the oval.
 The current arena white picket fence took ten years to complete and was funded though various family sponsorships, council assistance and a grant from the Tigers Licensed Club.

 - Construction of a roof over the grandstand

-• Constructed interchange boxes for home and visiting teams
+- Constructed interchange boxes for home and visiting teams

-• Constructed Coaches Boxes for home and visiting teams plus time keepers box, press box and viewing platform for videoing of games.
+- Constructed coaches boxes for home and visiting teams plus time keepers box, press box and viewing platform for videoing of games.

 - Provided the complex with a PA System.

 - Built an Administration Building to house its Football Operations as well as providing two deck areas for members of its Growlers Club

 - Renovated the Canteen facilities on numerous occasions including the construction of a pergola area at the front of the canteen.

 - Built an area at the back of the grandstand for the purpose of a player’s gym.

 - Renovated the home team room’s showers.

 - Painted and carpeted all rooms within the complex

-• Provided the complex with lighting facilities
+- Provided the complex with lighting facilities

 - Built a temporary area to home the Tigers Growlers Club – it included an old shipping container.
 This has since been replaced.

 - Construction of a pathway from the main car park to the grandstand to assist people with disabilities.

 - Provision of a Tigers Premiership Flag display featuring a memorial to Dane Quade

 - Construction of BBQ area for match days

 - Provision of netting behind the bottom goals to stop balls being kicked over the fence into lower MDO.
 There has been two such provision as the first one blew down in gale force winds (and with the help of an advertising sign)

 The ground is highly regarded and a credit to all involved with the Club.
 The Queanbeyan City Council has also provided excellent support in developing the ground and maintaining the facility as one of the prime sporting grounds in Queanbeyan.

 Water is retained by a stone dam wall at one end of the ground which eventually dissipates water slowly into a complicated drainage system under the surface of the ground.

 The ground floods so quickly there is little time to move items from the ground.
-On one particular flooding in the early eighties a number of players had parked their cars in the ground close to the Grandstand.
+On one particular flooding in the early 1980s a number of players had parked their cars in the ground close to the Grandstand.
 They were underwater within minutes of the downpour and subsequently were removed by tow trucks.